ThinhTuanChu/ADAM-Multi/README.md

 Example 2, and 3 call other program to calculate genomic relationship matrices & estimate breeding values.

 This program is free and comes with ABSOLUTELY NO WARRANTY.
+The manual is not in good format.
+But it has all updated functions for the input file.
-You are welcome to use and redistribute it.
+I dont have much time to detail every steps.
+If you can manage to install & use this program, please contribute to the guidelines, and share with other people.